ipc-lab/kaira/README.md

 ### Contact

 If you have any questions or feedback, please feel free to open an issue or submit a pull request.

+### Acknowledgements

+The present work has received funding from the European Union’s Horizon 2020 Marie Skłodowska Curie Innovative Training Network Greenedge (GA.
+No. 953775).